Artifacts and Schemas

 }

-- required families need an owner,
+- required inventory items need an owner,

-- required families need a review trigger,
+- required inventory items need a review trigger,

-Proof-family results include freshness fields:
+Evidence-check inventory results include freshness fields:

 last_reviewedevidence_basisfreshness_status